-The working groups proposed several types of climate risk maps (Figure 6).
-In the first training, the risk maps (Figure 6a, d) were much simpler than in later applications (Figure 6b, c, e, f).
-From the second training onwards, the participants were explicitly informed about the possibility of using a scale of risk (e.g., low, medium, and high) resulting in more sophisticated outcomes in the second and third trainings than those of the first group.
-In the second and third training, the working groups in charge of landslides were able to differentiate the levels of risk, with a detailed risk zoning (Figure 6b and 6c).
-For agricultural droughts, the working groups included a weighting scheme, similar to a multi-criteria analysis (Figure 6e and 6f).
-The complete lists of outcomes from all five trainings, as well as the maps provided as input for the mapping activity, are available in the Appendix A. All working groups were able to map climate risk zones, confirming the usefulness of the educational courseware for enhancing learning about the IPCC's climate risk framework (RQ1).
+The working groups proposed several types of climate risk maps (Fig. 6).
+In the first training, the risk maps (Fig. 6a, d) were much simpler than in later applications (Fig. 6b, c, e, f).
+From the second training onwards, the participants were explicitly informed about the possibility of using a scale of risk (e.g. low, medium, and high), resulting in more sophisticated outcomes in the second and third trainings than those of the first group.
+In the second and third training, the working groups in charge of landslides were able to differentiate the levels of risk, with detailed risk zoning (Fig. 6b and c).
+For agricultural droughts, the working groups included a weighting scheme, similar to a multi-criteria analysis (Fig. 6e and f).
+The complete lists of outcomes from all five trainings, as well as the maps provided as input for the mapping activity, are available in Appendix A. All working groups were able to map climate risk zones, confirming the usefulness of the educational courseware for enhancing learning about the IPCC's climate risk framework (RQ1).
 The classroom observations suggest that this session promotes teamwork and creativity (RQ2).
 There were intense discussions between the participants and decisions were based on the working group consensus.
-At the same time, the outcomes of the working groups were very diverse (e.g. Figure 6), which is an indicator of creativity (Katz-Buonincontro and Anderson, 2018).
+At the same time, the outcomes of the working groups were very diverse (e.g. Fig. 6), which is an indicator of creativity (Katz-Buonincontro and Anderson, 2018).